spsforks/QB64-Wiki/ELSEIF.md

 ## Example(s)

-*Example 1:* IF statement using ELSE IF in one statement line.
+IF statement using ELSE IF in one statement line.

 ```vb